ihh/funkscene/README.md

 where it is declared in the program, this will always be the first scene the player sees.

-The other two scenes (page variables `electrified` and `wise_choice`) have zero choices available to the player, and are therefore interpreted as game-ending scenes.
+The other two scenes (page variables `electrified` and `wise_choice`) are dead ends: they have zero choices available to the player, and are therefore interpreted as game-ending scenes.
+You can optionally add the keyword `#OVER` at the end of the scene, to indicate that this was a deliberate dead-end and the game is over at that point.

 For middle passages, i.e. scenes that have only one choice, you can either list a single choice, emphasizing that the player is taking the